 With the Outdoor Classroom, educators at The Parklands are able to offer both in-classroom and out-of-doors learning experiences that lead to a better understanding of our Kentucky landscape and the creatures that grow and live within it.

-Programs are normally hosted in the PNC Achievement Center for Education and Interpretation.
-Home of our Outdoor Classroom, this building houses two, state-of-the-art classrooms and an educational museum exhibit open to the public.
+In-park field trips begin at the PNC Achievement Center for Education and Interpretation.
 Located off Shelbyville Rd. in Beckley Creek Park, this facility is centrally located allowing trips by walk or by school bus to Floyds Fork, the Allee Wetlands, the Marshall Playground and Sprayground, trails, and more!

 Call 502-815-0274 or Email the Outdoor Classroom to Book a Field Trip